What is your background in education?

 My role is to ensure students receive the best possible support at the College and that all students experience outstanding provision that raises their aspirations, supports them to achieve their full potential and enables them to exceed their expectations.

 Why do you think Cornwall needs Callywith College?

-At Truro and Penwith College we offer an outstanding teaching and learning experience to young people who come to us from all over Cornwall.
-To be able to bring this experience to Callywith College and offer a real breadth of courses alongside fantastic learning facilities and highly dedicated and motivated staff, much closer to home for so many young people, will be of huge benefit to those who live in this area.
+Truro and Penwith College offer an outstanding teaching and learning experience to young people who come from all over Cornwall.
+To be able to bring this experience to Callywith College and offer a real breadth of courses alongside fantastic learning facilities and highly dedicated and motivated staff, much closer to home for so many young people, is of huge benefit to those who live in this area.

 When you’re not working, what is your favourite thing to do?

 I enjoy being outside and spending time with my family, either in my garden or on the beach, taking our lovely rescue dog with us wherever we go!